VWeiTech/my-website/docs/AWS/AWS-SAA/AWS-SAA-EN/wrong-problem-collection.md

   AWS Amplify simplifies the process of hosting web applications with automated deployment processes.
 It also integrates with CloudFront, providing a global content delivery network to efficiently serve the game interface.

+- You can use VPC Flow Logs to capture detailed information about the traffic going to and from your Elastic Load Balancer.
+Create a flow log for each network interface for your load balancer.
+There is one network interface per load balancer subnet.

+- as EventBridge rules would invoke the job only twice a day.
+It also involves managing an EC2 instance, which is less operationally efficient than the AWS Transfer Family and AWS Lambda option.

+- With an Aurora global database, there are two different approaches to failover depending on the scenario.
+You can use manual unplanned failover (detach and promote) or managed planned failover.

+- MPI protocol is a message passing interface that allows multiple processes to communicate with each other.

+- "Configure a Network ACL on the database subnet to allow all traffic from the application subnet" is incorrect.
+This does not restrict access specifically to the application instances.

+- With CloudFront Functions in Amazon CloudFront, you can write lightweight functions in JavaScript for high-scale, latency-sensitive CDN customizations.
+Your functions can manipulate the requests and responses that flow through CloudFront, perform basic authentication and authorization, generate HTTP responses at the edge, and more.
+CloudFront Functions is approximately 1/6th the cost of Lambda@Edge and is extremely low latency as the functions are run on the host in the edge location, instead of the running on a Lambda function elsewhere.

+- Amazon Aurora does not have an option to run a Microsoft SQL Server database, therefore this answer is not correct.

+- A rate-based rule tracks the rate of requests for each originating IP address, and triggers the rule action on IPs with rates that go over a limit.
+You set the limit as the number of requests per 5-minute time span.

+  You can use this type of rule to put a temporary block on requests from an IP address that's sending excessive requests.
+By default, AWS WAF aggregates requests based on the IP address from the web request origin, but you can configure the rule to use an IP address from an HTTP header, like X-Forwarded-For, instead.

+- AWS Control Tower automates the setup of a new landing zone using best practices blueprints for identity, federated access, and account structure.

+  The account factory automates provisioning of new accounts in your organization.
+As a configurable account template, it helps you standardize the provisioning of new accounts with pre-approved account configurations.
+You can configure your account factory with pre-approved network configuration and region selections.

+- The architecture is already highly resilient but may be subject to performance degradation if there are sudden increases in request rates.
+To resolve this situation Amazon Aurora Read Replicas can be used to serve read traffic which offloads requests from the main database.
+On the frontend an Amazon CloudFront distribution can be placed in front of the ALB and this will cache content for better performance and also offloads requests from the backend.

+- A CloudWatch Events rule can be used to set up automatic email notifications for Medium to High Severity findings to the email address of your choice.
+You simply create an Amazon SNS topic and then associate it with an Amazon CloudWatch events rule.

+- A new version of the AWS Web Application Firewall was released in November 2019.
+With AWS WAF classic you create “IP match conditions”, whereas with AWS WAF (new version) you create “IP set match statements”.
+Look out for wording on the exam.

+  The IP match condition / IP set match statement inspects the IP address of a web request's origin against a set of IP addresses and address ranges.
+Use this to allow or block web requests based on the IP addresses that the requests originate from.

+  AWS WAF supports all IPv4 and IPv6 address ranges.
+An IP set can hold up to 10,000 IP addresses or IP address ranges to check.

+-